stefan272/cs50_final_project/README.md

 ### Updating current balance

 When first registering for the dashboard, the users current balance will be initialized at zero.
-This current balance in calculating the data for the ['Balance Chart'](#balance-chart).
-The program will user the users current balance, and calculate the balance per month for all of the historical transactional months.
+This current balance is used in calculating the data for the ['Balance Chart'](#balance-chart).
+The program will use the users current balance, and calculate the balance per month for all of the historical transactional months.
 Therefore having an accurate 'current balance' is crucial for obtaining accurate data.
 The user has the ability to update this balance by using the form on the Settings page.

 >Note: When a transaction is entered manually from the 'Add' page, the current balance will be updated automatically.